St Louis Market Trends

 St. Charles County New Listings

-St. Louis City Median Sales Price 3 Bedroom Home Over the Last 5 Years
+St. Louis City Median Sales Price 3 Bedroom Home 5 Year Period

 The charts below are interactive.
 As you move your cursor (or finger on mobile devices)on the chart line you'll see the median price for each month going